 New task group to consider needs for IEEE 802.11 wireless local area network (WLAN) technology to support general transit links within bridged networks

-PISCATAWAY, N.J., USA, XX Month 2013 – IEEE, the world's largest professional organization advancing technology for humanity, today announced the creation of the IEEE 802.11ak™ General Link (GLK) Task Group to explore the scope and purpose of a possible, future amendment to the IEEE 802.11™ standard to enhance IEEE 802.11 links for transit use in bridged networks.
+PISCATAWAY, N.J., USA, XX Month 2013 – IEEE, the world's largest professional organization advancing technology for humanity, today announced the creation of the IEEE 802.11ak™ General Link (GLK) task group to explore the scope and purpose of a possible, future amendment to the IEEE 802.11™ standard to enhance IEEE 802.11 links for transit use in bridged networks.
 The new task group will look at the potential and needs of IEEE 802.11 links to support home entertainment systems, industrial control equipment and other new products and applications that have both an IEEE 802.11 wireless station capability and a wired IEEE 802.3™ “Standard for Ethernet” capability.

 IEEE 802.11 defines the technology for the world’s premier wireless local area network (WLAN) products.
 IEEE 802.11-based products are often branded as “Wi-Fi®” in the market.
 IEEE 802.11 standards underpin wireless networking applications around the world, such as wireless access to the Internet from offices, homes, airports, hotels, restaurants, trains and aircraft.
 IEEE 802.11’s relevance continues to expand with the emergence of new applications, such as the smart grid, wireless docking and the “Internet of Things.”